Cojacfar/FlaskWeb/python-create-deploy-flask.md

 With these files, we will be able to quickly configure the Azure Web App instance once we have pushed our Git Repository to Azure.
+As part of the deployment, the Web App instance will attempt to install everything in the requirements.txt file, assuming it's on the root level.

 ## Flask Development
 Now we're ready to create our Flask application!
 For the purposes of our example, we're going to make a very simple Flask application.